tigerfarm/arduino/Altair101/Processor/README.md

 void processOpcode() {
     ...
+    // dataByte is used as the main switch.
-    // dataByte is not used in this procedure.
+    // dataByte is not otherwise used in this procedure.
     // statusByte is set for opcodes: IN, OUT, and HLT.
     // programCounter is used by RET, and in the switch default case, in the error message.
+    ...
+    switch (dataByte) {
     ...
     Either sets, opcode to the binary opcode value, example:
             ...